fithealthregimen-arch/Calories-Burned/README.md

 2. **Configure build settings** (auto-detected)
 3. **Deploy with one click**

-The `next.config.js` is configured for static export, making it compatible with various hosting platforms.
+The application is optimized for server-side rendering and Vercel deployment.

 ## 📱 Responsive Design